-I am a cradle catholic female who was away from the church for a long time, before circumstances forced me to take a long hard look at myself, my life and where I was going.
+I am a Christian female, who was away from the church for a long time, before circumstances forced me to take a long hard look at myself, my life and where I was going.

 Once I realised that God needed to be at the centre of my life, I decided to go back to church and find out what I had missed out on all these years.